Multidistrict litigation: Statute

 The MDL statute is in the United States Code.
 Section 1407 came about because of the first large-scale complex litigation to engulf the federal judiciary: the gigantic antitrust scandal in the U.S. electrical equipment industry in the early 1960s.
 The scandal resulted in the filing of 1,912 separate civil actions in district courts in 36 federal judicial districts, which together pleaded a total of 25,714 claims involving 20 product lines.
 In January 1962, Chief Justice Earl Warren appointed a Co-ordinating Committee for Multiple Litigation (CCML) of the United States District Courts.
-(The CCML's name reflects the fact that it was still commonplace at the time to include a hyphen in the word "coordinate.")
 The chair of the CCML was Alfred P. Murrah, then the chief judge of the Tenth Circuit.
 The CCML responded to the emergency with a number of ad hoc procedures that would become commonplace in multidistrict litigation, such as consolidated national depositions and document depositories.
 Through aggressive case management, the CCML was able to terminate the electrical equipment litigation by March 1967; only nine cases went to trial and only five of those went to verdict.

 In the course of its work, the CCML discovered that complex litigation involving similar issues in multiple districts was becoming a regularly recurring problem in federal courts, and recommended the enactment of a formal statutory foundation for their management in March 1964.
 It was the CCML's secretary, Phil C. Neal, who first conceived of the concept now known as multidistrict litigation.
 This eventually led to the enactment of the MDL statute four years later and the creation of the JPML as a permanent replacement for the CCML.
 Besides Murrah, other key players in the legislative maneuvering that led to the enactment of the MDL statute included federal district judge William H. Becker and Senator Joseph Tydings, the chair of the Senate Judiciary Committee.